The Not Broken Project

 Current drug-based approaches lead to ineffective government spending, distorted support systems and discourage development of better solutions.

-Most people seeking help for mental distress or behavioural challenges will access support without being left feeling they have a broken brain or lifelong deficit that can only be helped by biomedical intervention.
+Our aim is that most people seeking help for mental distress or behavioural challenges will access support without being left feeling they have a broken brain or lifelong deficit that can only be helped by biomedical intervention.

 There will be greater attention to and support for social and interpersonal solutions that help people manage their particular circumstances.